Wikipedia:

 Homemade Pizza Sauce

-(Again, if you’re in a rush, no shame in picking up a jar of pizza sauce!
-There are some great ones out there)
+(Again, if you’re in a rush, no shame in picking up a jar of

 15 oz. can diced tomatoes